-Ensure sustainable financial management and the strategic allocation of resources to deliver planned infrastructure and services

-Regularly review and update 10year financial and infrastructure planning to guide our budget decisions to ensure they are responsible and sustainable Council adopted the 10-year financial plan at the 11 October, 2021 meeting.
+Four-year Initiatives What we planned for 2021-2022 Comments Status Ensure sustainable financial management and the strategic allocation of resources to deliver planned infrastructure and services Regularly review and update 10- year financial and infrastructure planning to guide our budget decisions to ensure they are responsible and sustainable Council adopted the 10-year financial plan at the 11 October, 2021 meeting.
 The plan outlines strategic actions to ensure Council remains financially sustainable in maintaining infrastructure and delivering services into the future.
 COVID-19 continued to challenge the financial sustainability of the organisation, however close financial monitoring ensures an accurate reflection of the financial impacts and management's response to mitigate those impacts.
 The March 2022 Quarterly Consolidated Financial Performance Report documented the financial impacts of COVID-19 and Council's approach to funding those financial losses.
 The 2021-2022 Mid-Year Budget position was adopted by Council at the 21 February 2022 meeting.
-Council continues to remain in a cash surplus and financially sustainable.

-Seek alternative revenue sources

-Council's ability to seek alternate revenue sources was constrained by the impacts of the government restrictions from the ongoing COVID-19 pandemic.
+Council continues to remain in a cash surplus and financially sustainable. • Seek alternative revenue sources Council's ability to seek alternate revenue sources was constrained by the impacts of the government restrictions from the ongoing COVID-19 pandemic.
 Even when restrictions were lifted, opportunities to generate more revenue still remain difficult through this recovery phase.
 Council's commitment to advocacy has generated additional grant funding which will take pressure off rates funding and user fees and charges.
 Implement the Property Strategy and Plan to ensure property is managed for the broader community in a responsible way A Property Strategy Implementation Plan was developed and an internal audit of Council's leasing and licensing processes supported the actions identified in the Plan.
+Standardised processes and supporting documentation were adopted and implemented for a number of property management functions.
 A Property Utilisation Review was completed and the data collected will be used to inform the Integrated Community Infrastructure Planning, Community Needs Assessment and other strategic work when making decisions about the future property needs of Council.
 Broad stakeholder engagement was undertaken on a new suite of occupancy agreements to ensure that Council's property management is appropriate and strategically focused to meet the needs of the Frankston community, and to properly account for the use of public assets.